City College Norwich Corporation and Governance

 - Curriculum and Standards Committee (Twice a term)

-- Remuneration Committee (minimum once a year)
+- Remuneration Committee (Once a term)

 The College publishes approved minutes of the Corporation and its committees, along with other documents on this website.